statds/ids-s22/notes/docs/k_means_clustering.md

 For simplicity, we can consider "longitude" and "latitude" as the covariates, so it is reasonable to omit those data points without "location" values.
-Note that the "borough" variable is also concluded in the subset, but this is only for comparison, and we are still in the unsupervised framework.
+Note that the "borough" variable is also concluded in the subset, but this is only for comparison, and we are still under the unsupervised framework.

 ```{code-cell} ipython3